Team-Rudra-Robocon/Documentation/md-pages/perception/Exposure_change_realtime.md

 v4l2-ctl -d /dev/video0 --set-ctrl=exposure_absolute=<value>
 ```

-The idea was to read brightness values, calculate a suitable exposure level, and then update the camera using V4L2 controls.
+The idea was to read brightness values, calculate a suitable exposure value, and then update the camera using Video for Linux 2 (V4L2) controls.

 ---